 Dignity in Practice Learning Events

-We are hosting a series of learning events for people involved in responding to food insecurity in Scotland, and for people who are working to promote rights-based approaches.
-This work is being co-produced with our partners in the Dignity in Practice project.
+In winter 2021/22, we hosted a series of learning events for people involved in responding to food insecurity in Scotland, and for people who are working to promote rights-based approaches.
+This work was co-produced with our partners in the Dignity in Practice project.

 - bring together people throughout Scotland who design, deliver and take part in responses to food insecurity (community, local, national stakeholders);